ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 ## Testing untestable code

 Sooner or later you will face a piece of code that is not straightforward to write a test for.
-It might be because it calls a function that requests some data from a piece of hardware, or because it needs to access a database that it is not available in the testing environment, or simply because it triggers a complex and time consuming computation process that is only suited to run in a supercomputer.
+It might be because it calls a function that requests some data from a piece of hardware, or because it needs to access a database that is not available in the testing environment, or simply because it triggers a complex and time consuming computation process that is only suited to run in a supercomputer.
 Whatever the reason, you have a problem.
 Moreover, you might want to test if some intermediate result in the calculation is valid, and not just the final output.

 There is one possible solution: replace the problematic function by another one that, for the purposes of the test, behaves in a similar manner but without the problematic functionality of the original one.
 These replacements are called **test doubles**.